 The theatre has guaranteed that for all long-running shows until March 2022, two performances each week will remain socially distanced to cater for vulnerable people or those who need to keep extra precautions in place.
 These socially distanced performances will also require mandatory mask-wearing, whatever happens to other rules in the theatre or in society at large.

-Students from Bristol Old Vic Theatre School will perform Macbeth from 11 – 20 November.
+Students from Bristol Old Vic Theatre School perform Macbeth from 11 – 20 November.

 This year’s Christmas show is Robin Hood: Legend of the Forgotten Forest.
 It runs from 25 November to 8 January.